ironhack-miami-ptwd-june-2020/module-2/week-2/express-template/README.md

     > this will install all packages and create your node_modules

+2. enter 'git init'

+    > this will create a .git file which will allow you to connect your app to a repo on github

-2. touch .env
+3. touch .env

     > this will create a .env file which holds your private environment variables and any other variables that you want to keep secret when you push your app to github

-3. check the .gitignore to assure that you have '.env' and 'node_modules' set to be ignored when you push to a repo
+4. check the .gitignore to assure that you have '.env' and 'node_modules' set to be ignored when you push to a repo